sno2/bertml/README.md

 > Note: we do not currently support any model-level configuration except for the
 > different languages for the `TranslationModel`.

+- `ConversationModel`
 - `TranslationModel`
 - `NERModel`
 - `QAModel`
 - `SentimentModel`

+To test out these pipelines, you can try and run the `dev.ts` file.
+However, this will automatically install the necessary models so I advise you comment out the models you don't want to download.

 ### [`rust-bert` citations](https://github.com/guillaume-be/rust-bert#citation)